piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 ### 5. How do we manage the syncing process?

-When users make changes to files, the changes must be communicated quickly to other users because it will affect what other users are doing.
+When users make changes to files, they must be communicated quickly to other users because it will affect what other users are doing.

 So we need a notification system and a way for users to be aware of changes.
 We need to consider two flows: receiving updates and triggering updates.